emlid/navio-docs/docs/Navio-APM/hardware-setup-navio-plus.md

 ###ADC pins

 Under the Navio+ you can find pads ADC2 and ADC3, they can be used as either pin 4 or 5 in APM.
 ADC range is 0-3.3V .

+###How to connect Airspeed sensor - MPVX7002DP to NAVIO

+On the bottom of NAVIO there are 4 pads.
+Connect + to 3v3, GND to GND, and analog ouput of the sensor to ADC2.
+In mission planner set airspeed to Enabled, check "Use Airspeed", check "Analog PIN 4" and make preflight calibration.
+From now on, NAVIO+ will use IAS instead of Ground speed from GPS.
+You will also see a wind speed and direction in Mission Planner.